What does a Panic Attack Feel Like?

 - Severe chest or stomach pain

 - Breathing difficulty, not being able to breathe

 - Weakness, dizziness, confusion

 - Feeling hot or a cold chill sometimes going from one to the other and back.
 Or feeling both hot/cold at the same time.

 - Tingly or numb hands & limbs

 Quality of Life

 Aside from the physical and mental pain that an attack has on your body- after you recover, you’re terrified at what happened.
-Everyday I fear that another attack will consume me.
+Every day I fear that another attack will consume me.
 I often avoid places where past attacks have happened, especially in public places- like an airport.
 I once sat on an airport bench in LAX for almost an hour during a panic attack.
-Unable to move, feeling like I would throw up at any minute, with blurred vision.
+Unable to move, felt like I would throw up at any minute, with blurred vision.
 How could I go through TSA like that?
 I barely made my flight as I pushed through the panic and disconnected mentally from my physical being.